liferay/liferay-docs/develop/tutorials/articles/280-testing/01-unit-testing-with-junit.markdown

 ## Writing Good Tests [](id=writing-good-tests)

-To write good tests developers must understand assertions and follow best practices.
+To write good tests, developers must understand assertions and follow best practices.

 **Assertion**: an executable specification of the expected behavior of the software under test (SUT) given a scenario.
-The behavior in the scenario the tests defines using a test setup method, class setup method, and test method.
-It's *executable* in that it programmatically checks behavior and tracks requirements.
+The tests define the behavior in the scenario using several methods: a test setup method, a class setup method, and a test method.
+It's *executable* because it programmatically checks behavior and tracks requirements.

 **Best Practices for Unit Tests:**